YDD9/docker-python-hello-kubernetes/HA cluster with etcd run in 3 nodes/etcdConfigIn3Nodes.md

 api:
   advertiseAddress: 192.168.0.56
 ```
-Stop the nginx service on master1 and master2, keep them disabled
+Stop the nginx service on master1 and master2, keep them disabled, (anyway it doesn't run then no need to install Keepalived on Master1 and Master2) should it be like this ???
 ```
 service nginx stop
 systemctl disable nginx
 ```
-Reconfig the `nginx.conf` inside master0 to activate the balancing on master1 and master2.

-Repeat the `kubeadm init --config=config.yaml` for both master1 and master2, then install flannel as well.
+Repeat the `kubeadm init --config=config.yaml` for both master1 and master2, then check if flannel starts by itself otherwise install as usual.

 # Add worksers in k8s cluster